ebarault/ansible-role-gitlab-runner-docker/README.md

 This role uses the Ansible [docker modules](http://docs.ansible.com/ansible/latest/guide_docker.html) and installs [`docker-py`](http://docs.ansible.com/ansible/latest/guide_docker.html#requirements).

+It expects docker to be installed on the target host.

 ## Gitlab Configuration

 In order to register the runner with GitLab you need to obtain a registration token from